qbead/qbeadWebsite/content/book/animation2.md

 <script src='/simspinwheel/simspinwheel.js'></script>

 ::: intro-box
-This adventure builds on what you learned in Intro to Animation adventure, empowering you to make slightly more sophisticated patterns.
+This adventure builds on what you learned in the Intro to Animation adventure, empowering you to make some more sophisticated patterns.
 :::